AdrianBednarek1/Crud-Operations-asp-core/README.md

 # Vehicle make and model

-Basic Crud operations between tables VehicleMake and VehicleModel tables using EF.
+Basic Crud operations between tables VehicleMake and VehicleModel tables EF.

 DI used by Ninject.